Trava

 This step automates the process of adding passenger contact information.

-The system detects and inserts the passenger’s phone number and email address in CTCM/CTCE formats and OSI remarks.
+The system detects and inserts the passenger’s phone number and email address into the appropriate CTCM / CTCE SSR elements and OSI remarks.

 How contact data is detected

-The system reads the following PNR fields depending on the GDS:
+The system reads contact information from the following PNR fields depending on the GDS:

 GDSPhoneEmail